Monsters, Inc. (2001)

-Randall: Where is it, you little one-eyed cretin?
+Randall: Wazowski!
+Where is the kid, you little one-eyed cretin?

 Mike: Okay, first of all, it's "creetin".
-If you're going to threaten me, do it properly.
-Second of all, you're nuts if you think kidnapping ME is going to help YOU cheat your way to the top.
+If you're gonna threaten me, do it properly.
+Second of all, you're nuts if you think kidnapping ME is gonna help YOU cheat your way to the top.

 Randall: [chuckles evilly] You still think this is about that stupid scare record?